jdoleary/Spellmasons/docs/CriticalPath.md

 - Prevent players from killing ally players that haven't spawned yet:
   - mrman227 — Today at 3:00 PM
 Another player killed me with Target Cone + Slash before I placed my character down.
-- ObscuredCrow — Today at 1:12 PM
-Once you hit 0 health from using Death Wager you can no longer cast any spells.

 Edit: Death Wager also doesn't calculate spell cost reset when used in a chain.
 - MrMarblz — Today at 2:14 PM